seanwhs/Tutorials/JavaScript/Async-Control-Flow.md

 # 📘 00 — Introduction

-## 🧠 Explanation
+## 🧠 Explanation (Expanded)

-JavaScript runs on a **single thread**, meaning it can only execute one command at a time.

-But modern applications need to:
+JavaScript looks simple on the surface, but underneath it runs on a **single-threaded execution model**.
+This means only one piece of code can execute at any given moment on the main thread.

+However, modern applications behave as if they are doing many things at once:

-* fetch data from APIs
+* fetching APIs while still responding to clicks
-* handle user input
-* read/write files
-* stream data
+* streaming data while rendering UI
-* process multiple tasks simultaneously
+* handling timers, animations, and user input simultaneously

-So JavaScript uses **asynchronous behavior** to simulate concurrency.

-Instead of blocking, it delegates work and continues executing.
+This is not real parallel execution on the main thread — instead, JavaScript uses **asynchronous delegation**.

+When JavaScript encounters slow operations (network, timers, disk I/O), it:

+1. delegates the task to the browser or Node APIs
+2. continues executing other code
+3. gets notified later when the task completes

+### 🧠 Why this matters

+If you misunderstand this model, you will:

+* write blocking code that freezes UI
+* mis-handle async flows
+* struggle with debugging race conditions
+* misuse Promises and async/await

 ---